ripSquid/styrdokument/stadgar/eng/stadgar.md

 - to call on any chapter body for auditing.
 - to monitor all chapter bodies with the right to speak and make suggestions.
 - to make changes to the praxis for accounting.
-- to request aditional chapter meetings.
+- to request additional chapter meetings.

 ### §11.6 The audit report

 §11.6.1 Regarding the audit report the following applies:

 - it shall be handed in to the board at least ten (10) days before the chapter meeting where auditing is processed.
-- it must be signed by at least two of the chapter chapter's auditors.
+- it must be signed by at least two (2) of the chapter's auditors.

 ### §11.7 Discharging

-§11.7.1 The discharging of the chapter board and the signatories for other chapter bodies is treated by the chapter meeting.
+§11.7.1 The discharging of the chapter board and the signatories for the chapter is treated by the chapter meeting.

 §11.7.2 In the event of the board and the signatories for other chapter bodies not being discharged as a whole, discharging of individual members of the chapter board and the signatories should be tried.